 More alarming is the fact that if you add the time you spend on Facebook with the time you spend on Youtube, Instagram, Snapchat and Twitter, you will have spent 5 years and 4 months of your life on social networks.

 What is dopamine?

 Dopamine, also known as the hormone of happiness and pleasure, is a neurotransmitter present in different areas of the brain.
 Dopamine is important because it influences nerve responses related to emotions and motor functions.

 Among other functions, dopamine is related to brain reward systems.
 This means that dopamine regulates pleasure sensations, motivation, and curiosity.
 It also influences decision making, learning, and memory.

 The action of dopamine is concentrated in the Accumbens Nucleus.
 This area is the brain’s main pleasure center because it awakens behaviors to positive and negative emotional stimulus.
 Get to know more about dopamine.

 What is the relationship between Facebook and dopamine?

 And how did they do it?
-Simple, through hearts, likes, emoticons, thumbs up etc. According to one of the Facebook founders, Sean Parker, the main question they asked themselves to attract people to the social network was: how can we consume others' time and attention as much as possible?
-That's how the "like" came up.
+Simple, by placing hearts, likes, emoticons, thumbs up, etc. According to one of the Facebook founders, Sean Parker, the main question they asked themselves to attract people to the social network was: how can we consume others’ time and attention as much as possible?
+That’s how the “like” came up.

 Continuing with Parker´s opinion, Facebook changed the relationship of individuals with society and thinks that perhaps, this social network interferes with productivity in perverse ways.
 He even points out that he does not know exactly what Facebook is actually doing to children’s brains.